Antriksh29071989/gopomotimer-support/README.md

 ## What is Go PomoTimer?

-Go PomoTimer is a free online pomodoro timer that combines simplicity with powerful features for desktop & mobile browsers.
+Go PomoTimer is a [Free Online Pomodoro Timer](https://gopomotimer.io/) free online pomodoro timer that combines simplicity with powerful features for desktop & mobile browsers.
 You can work more efficiently, maintain focus, and complete tasks more quickly.
 It divides work into periods (pomodoros) with brief breaks.

 Go PomoTimer goes beyond a basic timer.
 It allows:
 - Customization of session lengths and break times